Public cloud winners take all

 One big area benefiting from this upward trend in spending is IaaS:

-Importantly, while public cloud currently accounts for just 11 percent of IT budgets in 2019, that percentage is expected to nearly double by 2020 (20 percent) and almost triple by 2022 (31 percent).
+Importantly, while public cloud currently accounts for just 11 per cent of IT budgets in 2019, that percentage is expected to nearly double by 2020 (20 per cent) and almost triple by 2022 (31 per cent).

 That’s huge, and it’s spurred by a desire for greater business agility and access to new technology.
 Just 29 percent of CIOs are pushing into the cloud to try to squeeze costs.
 Cloud is an innovation engine, not a poor person’s server.